 Graceland, the legendary home of Elvis Presley is many things to many visitors.
 Some view their trip as a solemn experience, while others are motivated by amusement or curiosity.
 Whatever your reason for coming here, no one can deny that a stopover is a unique American experience that attracts people from around the world.
 Here are some strategies for a value-packed Graceland tour.

 When to Visit

-Basic admission to the mansion for adults is $38.75 USD per person.
-For $43.75, you may add self-guided tours of Elvis's two custom airplanes, automobile museum, jumpsuits exhibit and Private Presley exhibit.
+Basic admission to the mansion for adults is around $40 per person.
+However, you may add self-guided tours of Elvis's two custom airplanes, automobile museum, jumpsuits exhibit, and Private Presley exhibit.
 For those who want even more, a $75 ticket adds front-of-the-line admission privileges and looks at areas that are off-limits to everyone else, including a restored dressing room and a barn behind Graceland where Elvis liked to unwind.
 Children and students receive discounts on all but the VIP ticket; children under 6 do not pay admission.